 That evening, Caesar busts out, through the window he found, and goes back home.
 He steals ALZ 113 from Rodman's refrigerator, and gives it to the apes at the preserve.
 The next day, John Landon observes the apes having something like a conference.
 The apes scatter, playing it off.
 Landon dismisses it as just something weird.

 That night, the apes are returning to their cages, but Caesar balks, confronting and 'defeating' Dodge in the yard.
 When grabbed, Dodge says "Take your stinking paws off me, you damn dirty ape!"
-Caesar speaks (audibly) for the first time, shouting "No!"
-The other caretaker witnesses this and runs into the cage area, trying to rescue the now unconscious Dodge.
+Caesar speaks (audibly) for the first time, shouting "NO!"
+The other caretaker is a witness and runs into the cage area, trying to rescue the now unconscious Dodge.

-The apes attack him, but Caesar calls them off and gives him mercy, putting him into Caesar's cage.
+The apes attack him, but Caesar calls them off and, in a show of mercy, puts him into Caesar's cage.
 Dodge tries to escape and gets killed.
-(He is holding a cattle prod and Caesar hits him with fire hose.)
+(He is holding a cattle prod and Caesar hits him with the fire hose.)

 At dawn, Will tries to call to check on Caesar, but receives no answer.
 Driving over to investigate, he finds the facilities wrecked, the apes gone, and he ALZ 113 canisters on in the cage areas.
 He decides to raise the alarm.

 Meanwhile, the apes are now making their way across the town.
 Caesar then designates that they split into two groups.
 Buck is sent with some apes to the zoo to liberate the other apes, while Caesar goes with another group to Gen-Sys.

 Meanwile, Robert has gone to Will's home to talk to him, but is accosted by Will's short-tempered neighbor.
 Startled by him, Robert accidentally sneezes on him.
 Later on, a woman in Robert's building finds him dead.